NPellet/lambda-wrappers/README.md

 Enhance your AWS Lambdas with wrappers to bring strong typings and runtime logic to your lambdas.
 Now with Sentry, Opentelemetry and Yup and Secret prefetching

+## <a name='Breakingchangesinv3.x'></a>Breaking changes in v3.x

+From v3, the validation system has been reworked, and we're dropping native support of yup in favor of a more global approach.
+Validators can now be registered at the manager level and consumed by the implementation of the AWS Lambda.

+One major side-effect - and downside, really - is that we no longer infer the input and output types from the schemas.
+This must now be explicitely written by the implementation (e.g. `.setTsInputType<InferType<typeof schema>>` for yup).

+The major upside is that you can write validators not only for the payload, but also for any additional information provided to the lambda, via for example the headers for the API Gateway, or via the Message Attributes for SQS.

 ## <a name='Breakingchangesinv2.x'></a>Breaking changes in v2.x

 The only changes between v2.x and v1.x are in the handling of the secrets.